What Percentage is each Grade?

 Ultimately, this number will decide what level of degree you graduate with.
 It’s measured out of 4.00 so the closer you get to that figure the better.

-We encourage you to refer to the MIC Student Handbook in the first instance with any queries around grades/QCA.
+We encourage you to refer to the MIC Student Handbook first with any questions about grades/QCA.

 Information on Grades and QCA can be found between pages 11 to 20.

 Calculating QCAs is an exact science that considers QPVs and factors such as the weighting of years/modules.
 Your QCA is calculated by the college.
-To see how it’s done exactly click here and scroll to page 11 onwards!
+To see how it’s done exactly, check out the MIC Student Handbook, which can be viewed/downloaded at the below link:

 An M Grade is used when a project or dissertation is assessed across multiple semesters.